leojuriolli7/t3-blog/README.md

 - Implemented infinite scrolling on multiple screens with TanStack Query's `useInfiniteQuery`, tRPC and the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 - I used [Lodash debounce](https://lodash.com/docs/#debounce) to debounce search results and improve the search input performance while keeping a good UX.
 (Typing and automatically receiving results)

+## Performance increases

+Various performance optimizations were implemented on this website, such as code splitting, data-fetching in parallel, optimizing fonts, dynamic importing, reducing the first load JS and leveraging the Next.JS server-side for expensive calculations instead of doing them on the client-side.

+By data fetching in parallel, all requests go out at the same time and we await them together.
+If we await each one individually, each request will only fire when the previous one has been resolved, causing potentially huge performance hits.

+By dynamic importing and code-splitting, the initial JS loaded on page-load was drastically reduced on every page.
+For instance, instead of loading the JS for the edit post form on the post page load, it is loaded on-demand when the user clicks to edit a post.

+I also leveraged the Next.JS node server for processsing markdown and formatting all dates on the server-side, instead of doing it on the client.
+I also truncate the HTML (Limit it to 250 characters) on the server to reduce the size of the DOM tree and avoid sending unnecessary HTML to the client.
+It is also parsed before being sent to the client, adjusting for Search Engine Optimizations.
+[Read more here.](https://github.com/leojuriolli7/t3-blog/commit/2ce73b4df034c05180211aac07c70a4323a7cf1e#diff-1ee892b507c8886a683fe2e7011d58a1eb69dd233ceb47fc65ad62d8e97e1f9eR30-R56)

 ### Processing markdown on the server

 Another important UX improvement was when I switched from converting markdown to HTML on the client-side with [React Markdown](https://github.com/remarkjs/react-markdown) to converting MD to HTML on the server-side, and returning simple HTML to the client.